Daniel-R-Armstrong/Alice-s-Restaurant/README.md

 ### EFELS MODIFIED CRISP-DM (DR. Scummer)

-Define, research, sutup, clean, understand, munge, model, evaluate, report/refine
+Define, research, setup, clean, understand, munge, model, evaluate, report/refine

 - Define - what they want, what you have, what you want, what success looks like.
 - Research - what work has been done on the topic of interest, what other resources/data do you want to have/get/make so that you get